ambonvik/cimba/README.md

 ### What is it?
-A very fast discrete event simulation library written in C and assembly for both Linux and Windows on x86-64 architectures, providing process- and event-oriented simulated worldviews combined with multithreaded coarse-trained parallelism for high performance on modern CPUs.
+A very fast discrete event simulation library written in C and assembly for both Linux and Windows on x86-64 architectures, providing process- and event-oriented simulated world views combined with multithreaded coarse-trained parallelism for high performance on modern CPUs.

 Parallelizing discrete event simulation is both a very hard and a trivially simple problem, depending on the way you look at it.
 Parallelizing a single simulation run is near impossible, since all events and processes inside the simulated world depend on a shared time variable and cannot race ahead.

-Luckily, we never run only a single simulation run, but a possibly large experiment consisting of many trials (replications and parameter combinations) to generate statistical results.
+Luckily, we almost never run only a _single_ simulation run, but a possibly large experiment consisting of many trials (replications and parameter combinations) to generate statistical results.
 These trials are _intended_ to be independent trials, making them near-trivial to parallellize by simply running them all at the same time, or at least running as many as you have CPU cores available for.

 Which is what Cimba does.

 ### Why should I use it?
 It is powerful, fast, reliable, and free.

-* Cimba provides a comprehensive toolkit for discrete event simulation:
+* *Powerful*: Cimba provides a comprehensive toolkit for discrete event simulation:

   * Support for both process- and event-based simulationworldviews, and combinations of the two.